 - exposure to more than one language – which can cause mild delays in toddlers but not delays by the time they reach school age

 - a learning disability

-a problem with the muscles controlling speech — a disorder called dysarthria
+- a problem with the muscles controlling speech — a disorder called dysarthria

 - hearing loss, which may occur in children who have severe middle ear infections or occur as a result of certain medications, trauma, or genetic disorders

-autism spectrum disorders — a group of neurological disorders that may involve impaired communication as well as impaired social interaction and cognitive skills
+- autism spectrum disorders — a group of neurological disorders that may involve impaired communication as well as impaired social interaction and cognitive skills

 - no cause can be found

 Types of treatment.
 If you or your child’s doctor suspects a speech delay problem, seek an evaluation by a speech-language pathologist.
 This specialist may test your child’s hearing and use speech therapy with your child.
 The specialist or doctor may also suggest that you:

 - communicate more with your child — talk, sing, and encourage repetition

 - does not respond to loud noises

-does not babble
+- does not babble

-begins babbling but does not try to imitate sounds (by 4 months)
+- begins babbling but does not try to imitate sounds (by 4 months)

-does not respond to sounds
+- does not respond to sounds

-does not use any single words (like “mama”)
+- does not use any single words (like “mama”)

-cannot speak at least 15 words
+- cannot speak at least 15 words

-does not use two-word phrases without repetition; can only imitate speech
+- does not use two-word phrases without repetition; can only imitate speech

-does not use speech to communicate more than immediate needs
+- does not use speech to communicate more than immediate needs

 – Declaration of image usage is strictly prohibited without the written consent of the blog owner; YB Shehan.
 Failing which may result in possible legal action against the involved party using the image.